DIGITbrain/digitbrain.github.io/CONTRIBUTING.md

 Notes:
 - Top-level keys are the names of fields for this asset or substructure
+- Fields can be hidden with `hide: true` (e.g. for fields auto-filled by the DA)
 - Optionality is by default `optional` but can be overwritten with `required: true`
 - Description supports multi-line YAML
 - When example is a string, a single example is created in a code block